Can you refer businesses for loans without an FCA licence?

 The regulated activity: credit broking

-The FCA regulates “credit broking” as an activity.
-Credit broking — broadly — means introducing customers to lenders or credit brokers in the course of a business, in circumstances where the customer would reasonably expect to be matched to a credit product.
+The FCA regulates “credit broking” as an activity, but the perimeter is narrower than many people assume.
+Credit broking is broadly defined as introducing borrowers to lenders or other brokers in the course of a business.

 What does not require FCA authorisation

-Simple introductions — telling someone about a broker or lender, sharing a link, mentioning that funding options exist — are generally considered outside the regulated perimeter, provided you:
+Simple introductions, such as telling someone about a broker or lender, sharing a link or mentioning that funding options exist, are generally considered outside the regulated perimeter, provided you:

 - Do not advise the customer on which credit product is appropriate